APAR2025111/Project-Submission/README.md

 # UI Design Project – HTML & CSS

 ## Overview
-This project is a static user interface webpage developed using HTML5 and CSS3.
+This project is a static user interface webpage developed using HTMLand CSS.
 The layout is inspired by modern design tools such as Figma and demonstrates basic frontend development skills.